drunomics/nuxtjs-drupal-ce/README.md

 - `disableFormHandler`: If set to `true`, the form handler middleware will be disabled.
 Defaults to `false`.

 - `enableComponentPreview`: Enable component preview for Drupal Canvas integration.
 Automatically configures CORS based on `drupalBaseUrl`.
+Set to `false` to disable.
 Defaults to `true`.

 ## Overriding options with environment variables